A graphic image showing the tower of Lister Mill, overlaid with archive photos - the colours are navy blue, teal, pink and yellow.

 This major new work uses light, sound and projection to explore a landmark moment in the history of Bradford and the modern labour movement – and spotlight the fearless women who made it happen.

 Nine days before Christmas in 1890, the Lister & Co workforce at Manningham Mills walked out on strike in protest against pay cuts.
 Strikes were common in 19th-century England, but this was different.
 For one thing, the workforce at Lister’s silk mill was largely women.
-For another, the strike changed history, ultimately leading to the foundation of the Labour Party.
+For another, the strike changed history, ultimately leading to the foundation of the Independent Labour Party.

 Credits